DavidRMorphew/books-and-banter/README.md

 ## Run

-To fill your library with books and create the admin user profile adn a couple of others, run the following command in your terminal:
+To fill your library with books, create the admin user profile (and a couple of other user profiles), run the following command in your terminal:

 ```
 rails db:seed